Old Dominion Monarchs: Women's basketball

 Old Dominion awarded the first athletic varsity scholarship to a female in the state of Virginia to Nancy Lieberman for Monarchs women's basketball.

 The Old Dominion Lady Monarchs basketball team has won three national championships.
 In 1979 and 1980, the Lady Monarchs were AIAW Champions.
 In 1985, they won the NCAA Division I National Championship after defeating the Georgia Lady Bulldogs 70–65.
 In addition, the Lady Monarchs won five Sun Belt conference championship titles (1983, 1984, 1985, 1987 and 1990) and 17 CAA championship titles (1992–2008).

 Field hockey

-The ODU Monarchs field hockey team is tied with the North Carolina Tar Heels for being the winningest NCAA college field hockey program with nine national titles.
+The ODU Monarchs field hockey team is second to the North Carolina Tar Heels for being the winningest NCAA college field hockey program with nine national titles.
 Overall, the team has won 17 regular season conference titles and 15 conference tournament titles with eight straight CAA regular season and tournament titles from 1996 to 2003.
 From 1990 to 1993, the Monarchs won 66 straight games including three national titles.
 As of 2013, 50 different Monarchs have been named All-Americans.